 Yes, it is possible to trust again.
 Remember, sociopaths account for 1% to 4% of the population, depending on how the personality disorder is defined.
-Let’s bump the number of disordered people up to 10% to account for those who have sociopathic traits, but maybe not the full disorder.
+Let’s bump the number of disordered people up to 16% to include other exploitative manipulators, like narcissists and borderlines.

 So how can we feel trust again?
 How do we determine whom to trust?
 I think there are four components to being able to feel trust, and deciding who deserves to be trusted.